What are Citizens UK's charitable objectives?

-Citizens UK has Chapters based in various cities in the UK (four in London), each of which is overseen by a Leadership Group.
-Each Leadership Group is entitled to appoint one person to attend and vote at our Annual Meeting.
-The Leadership Group has delegated authority from the Board to govern the finances, human resources and operations of the Chapter.
+We have 17 Chapters formed of local alliances of member organisations based in various cities in the UK, each of which is overseen by a leadership group.
+Each leadership group is entitled to appoint one person to attend and vote at our annual meeting.
+The leadership group has delegated authority from the Board to govern the finances, human resources and operations of the Chapter.

-Each Chapter also has a Delegates Assembly, representative of each member institution in the Chapter, which decides on priorities for campaign actions.
+Each Chapter also meets in a Delegates Assembly, representative of each member institution in the Chapter, to decide on campaigning priorities.

 The Executive Director has overall responsibility for the day to day management of the work of the organisation.
-He shares this responsibility with other senior staff who form an Executive Team.
-There is also a Senior Management Team which allows an opportunity for line managers to meet regularly and review performance.
-The key staff are the professional Community Organisers and Project Teams who are backed up by a small administrative team.
+He shares this responsibility with other senior staff who form an Executive team.
+There is also a Senior Management team which allows an opportunity for line managers to meet regularly and review performance.